Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 ### With accordions

-Here is the `.side-nav-accordion` theme.
+Here is the `.side-nav-accordion` variant.
 It should be used with [`.side-nav-static`](#static) since it doesn't have any collapse behavior.
 The whole accordion should be scrollable.

 {{< example class="p-lg-0 side-nav-example d-block d-lg-flex" >}}
 <button class="btn btn-primary d-lg-none" data-bs-target="#sideNavOffcanvas" data-bs-toggle="offcanvas" aria-haspopup="true" aria-controls="sideNavOffcanvas" id="sideNavToggle">Show basic side navigation</button>